- Home

 Call 718-260-5074 or email DentalHygiene@citytech.cuny.edu

-Patient Care Clinic Hours are located here.
+For Patient Care Clinic Hours and Information, click here.

 285 Jay Street